mchdfrhn/mchdfrhn/README.md

-# Hi, saya Mochamad Farhan Ali! 👋
+# Hi there, I'm Mochamad Farhan Ali! 👋

-Selamat datang di profil GitHub saya!
-Saya seorang **Web Developer** dengan minat yang kuat pada **DevOps**.
-Saya suka membangun aplikasi web yang efisien dan memastikan infrastruktur berjalan mulus.
+Welcome to my GitHub profile!
+I'm a **Web Developer** with a strong passion for **DevOps**.
+I love building efficient web applications and ensuring infrastructure runs smoothly.

 ---

-### 🚀 Apa yang sedang saya kerjakan?
+### 🚀 What I'm currently working on

-Saat ini, saya sedang fokus mengembangkan **Sistem Manajemen Inventaris**.
-Saya selalu tertarik pada proyek-proyek yang memecahkan masalah nyata dan meningkatkan efisiensi.
+Currently, I'm focused on developing an **Inventory Management System**.
+I'm always drawn to projects that solve real-world problems and improve efficiency.

 ---

-### 🛠️ Keahlian & Teknologi
+### 🛠️ Skills & Technologies

-Saya fasih dengan berbagai bahasa pemrograman dan alat yang kuat, termasuk:
+I'm proficient with a variety of powerful programming languages and tools, including:

-* **Bahasa Pemrograman:** Golang, Node.js, Python, Bash
+* **Programming Languages:** Go (Golang), Node.js, Python, Bash
-* **DevOps & Infrastruktur:** Docker, Kubernetes, Ansible, Terraform, Jenkins
+* **DevOps & Infrastructure:** Docker, Kubernetes, Ansible, Terraform, Jenkins

-Saya juga terus belajar dan mengembangkan diri, dengan fokus untuk menguasai **DevOps Advance** dan menjadi **Fullstack Web Developer** yang handal di masa depan.
+I'm also continuously learning and growing, with a focus on mastering **Advanced DevOps** practices and becoming a skilled **Fullstack Web Developer** in the future.

 ---

-### 🌱 Saya terbuka untuk kolaborasi!
+### 🌱 I'm open to collaboration!

-Saya antusias untuk berkolaborasi dalam proyek-proyek menarik, terutama yang berkaitan dengan pengembangan web, otomatisasi, dan infrastruktur.
-Jika Anda punya ide atau membutuhkan bantuan, jangan ragu untuk menjangkau!
+I'm enthusiastic about collaborating on interesting projects, especially those related to web development, automation, and infrastructure.
+If you have an idea or need assistance, feel free to reach out!

 ---

-### 📬 Mari terhubung!
+### 📬 Let's connect!

-Cara terbaik untuk menghubungi saya adalah melalui [**LinkedIn**](https://www.linkedin.com/in/mochamadfarhanali/) (Ganti URL ini dengan profil LinkedIn Anda).
-Mari berdiskusi tentang teknologi, kolaborasi, atau sekadar berbagi pengalaman!
+The best way to reach me is through [**LinkedIn**](https://www.linkedin.com/in/your-linkedin-profile/).
+Let's discuss technology, collaboration, or simply share experiences!

 ---

-### ✨ Sedikit fakta tentang saya
+### ✨ A little fact about me

-Di luar dunia _coding_, saya punya hobi membaca komik.
-Selalu ada keseruan dalam setiap halaman baru!
+Outside of coding, I enjoy reading comics.
+There's always an adventure waiting in every new page!

 ---

-### ⭐ Proyek Unggulan
+### ⭐ Featured Project

-* **[Nama Proyek Favorit Anda]**
+* **[Your Favorite Project Name]**
-    * Deskripsi singkat tentang proyek ini.
-Apa fungsinya?
-Teknologi apa yang digunakan?
-Mengapa ini proyek favorit Anda?
+    * A brief description of this project.
+What does it do?
+What technologies were used?
+Why is this your favorite project?
-    * [Link ke Repositori Proyek ini](https://github.com/mchdfrhn/nama-repo-proyek-favorit-anda) (Ganti dengan link yang benar)
+    * [Link to this Project's Repository](https://github.com/mchdfrhn/your-favorite-project-repo-name) (Replace with the correct link)

 ---